-How the American Bald Eagle Became the Nation’s Emblem
+How the American Bald Eagle Became Our Nation’s Emblem

 When Did the American Bald Eagle Emerge as a National Symbol?